frostyslav/OSGenome/README.md

 # OSGenome
-An Open Source Web Application for Genetic Data (SNPs) using 23AndMe and Data Crawling Technologies
+An Open Source Web Application for Genetic Data (SNPs) using Ancestry and Data Crawling Technologies

 ## Description
 OS Genome is an open source web application that allows users to gather the information they need to make sense of their own genome without needing to rely on outside services with unknown privacy policies.
 OS Genome's goal is to crawl various sources and give meaning to an individual's genome.
 It creates a Responsive Grid of the user's specific genome.
 This allows for everything from filtering to excel exporting.
 All of which using Flask, Kendo, and Python programming.